 Trust that you are on a self discovery journey and will continue to be.
 You are growing and evolving into a healthier self-awareness.
 And the result will be worth it.

-If you don’t have someone to hold your space and keep you going, try reaching out at Supportiv – in an anonymous, low-stakes setting, until you feel better.
+If you don’t have someone to listen unconditionally and accept your authentic self, try reaching out at Supportiv – in an anonymous, low-stakes, no-judgment setting.